 What all types of diabetes have in common is that they cause people to have too much glucose (sugar) in their blood.
 But we all need some glucose.
 It’s what gives us our energy.
 We get glucose when our bodies break down the carbohydrates that we eat or drink.
 And that glucose is released into our blood.
 We also need a hormone called insulin.
 It’s made by our pancreas, and it’s insulin that allows the glucose in our blood to enter our cells and fuel our bodies.

 If you don’t have diabetes, your pancreas senses when glucose has entered your bloodstream and releases the right amount of insulin, so the glucose can get into your cells.
 But if you have diabetes, this system doesn’t work properly.
-Diabetes is associated by being overweight but there isn’t a 100% correlation with that.
-However, when an individual becomes overweight, there is an increase in free fatty acids in the blood stream which may contribute to reduced insulin sensitivity in the tissues, leading to increased glucose levels in blood.
+Diabetes is associated with being overweight but there isn’t a 100% correlation with that.
+However, when an individual becomes overweight, there is an increase in free fatty acids in the bloodstream which may contribute to reduced insulin sensitivity in the tissues, leading to increased glucose levels in the blood.

 Symptoms and diagnosis of Diabetes

 Different people develop different symptoms.
 In diabetes, because glucose can’t get into your cells, it begins to build up in your blood.
 And too much glucose in your blood causes a lot of different problems.
 To begin with, it leads to diabetes symptoms, like having to wee a lot (particularly at night), being incredibly thirsty, and feeling very tired.
 You may also lose weight, get infections like thrush or suffer from blurred vision and slow healing wounds.

 I see these symptoms mentioned very frequently and normally people are trying to associate them with NETs and/or the treatment for NETs.